-- DON'T Run the engine with the air cleaner disconnected. - DON'T Start the tractor in an enclosed building unless the doors and windows are open for proper ventilation. - DON'T Operate the tractor or engine while lubricating or cleaning. - DON'T Allow the tractor to run out of diesel fuel otherwise it will be necessary to vent the system. - DON'T Temper the fuel injection pump, If seal is broken the warranty becomes void. - DON'T Allow the engine to run idle for a long period. - DON'T Run the engine if it is not firing on all cylinders.

-DON'T - Ride the brake or clutch pedal.
-This will result in excessive wear of the brake lining, clutch driven member and clutch release bearing.

-DON'T - Use the independent brakes for making turns on the highway or at high speeds.

-DON'T - Refuel the tractor with the engine running.

-DON'T - Mount or dismount from the right side of the tractor.

-DON'T - Temper the hydraulic control levers' upper limit stops.

-DON'T - Use draft control lever for lifting of implements.

-DON'T - Start the engine with the PTO engaged.

-DON'T - Use the governor Control Lever (Hand throttle) while driving on roads.

-DON'T - Move the hydraulic levers rearward.
+- DON'T Run the engine with the air cleaner disconnected. - DON'T Start the tractor in an enclosed building unless the doors and windows are open for proper ventilation. - DON'T Operate the tractor or engine while lubricating or cleaning. - DON'T Allow the tractor to run out of diesel fuel otherwise it will be necessary to vent the system. - DON'T Temper the fuel injection pump, If seal is broken the warranty becomes void. - DON'T Allow the engine to run idle for a long period. - DON'T Run the engine if it is not firing on all cylinders. - DON'T Ride the brake pedal.
+This will result in excessive wear of the brake lining. - DON'T Use the independent brakes for making turns on the highway or at high speeds. - DON'T Refuel the tractor with the engine running. - DON'T Mount or dismount from the right side of the tractor. - DON'T Temper the hydraulic control levers' upper limit stops. - DON'T Use draft control lever for lifting of implements. - DON'T Start the engine with the PTO engaged. - DON'T Use the throttle lever while driving on roads. - DON'T - Move the hydraulic levers rearward.

-SAFETY SIGNS
+4. SAFETY SIGNS